catholicconnectmatrimony-sudo/matri/FEATURE-REFERENCE.md

 6. **Reference Documents**
    - See [TECH-STACK.md](./TECH-STACK.md) for detailed day-by-day implementation plan
    - See [RECIPROCITY-SPEC.md](./RECIPROCITY-SPEC.md) for reciprocity implementation details
-   - See [COMMUNITY-SPECIFICATION.md](./COMMUNITY-SPECIFICATION.md) for Bunt community features
+   - See [PROFILE-FIELDS.md](./PROFILE-FIELDS.md) for community field definitions

 ---